Why isn't the data I posted to the pipeline loaded to the database?

 The Openbridge platform will analyze this file and identify the 1st and 3rd records on this file as duplicate records because all field values are the same and exclude these records from the load process into the ad_performance table.

-However, let's say that your data changes slightly over time or reflects lifetime values for a particular metric and the file you posted on 12/12/15 looks like this...
+However, let's say that your data changes slightly over time or reflects lifetime values for a particular metric, and the file you posted on 12/12/22 looks like this...

 "ADID","DATE","CLICKS","IMPRESSIONS","CAMPAIGNID"

-In this case, the value in the impressions field for ADID on 12/10/15 changed from 120 to 121.
-As a result, the row of data will no longer have the same hash value as the row from the previous file and it will be loaded to the ad_performance table
+In this case, the value in the impressions field for ADID on 12/10/22, changed from 120 to 121.
+As a result, the row of data will no longer have the same hash value as the row from the previous file, and it will be loaded to the ad_performance table

-As you can see, there are now two rows of data for ADID 0123 on 12/10/15 with different values for ob_transaction_id and ob_modified_date.
-Depending on how your reporting queries are structured this could result in overstating impressions for ADID 0123 on 12/10/15.
+As you can see, there are now two rows of data for ADID 0123 on 12/10/22 with different values for ob_transaction_id and ob_modified_date.
+Depending on how your reporting queries are structured, this could result in overstating impressions for ADID 0123 on 12/10/15.

-If your data changes over time, it is best practice to only load data for a particular date one time.
-If you are faced with this situation you have a couple of options...
+If your data changes over time, it is best practice to load data for a particular date once.
+If you face this situation, you have a couple of options...

 1. Create a view against the ad_performance table (or modify your query logic) so that it returns the row of data with the MAX (or MIN) ob_modified_date for each ADID and date combination.

-2. Contact Openbridge Support (support@openbridge.com) to create a customized view or you can delete the duplicate data from the ad_performance table based on ob_modified_date.
+2. Contact Openbridge Support (support@openbridge.com) to create a customized view or delete the duplicate data from the ad_performance table based on ob_modified_date.

 What happens if new columns are added (or removed) from my file?

 1. Follow the process described above to load the data to a new table.
-The resulting new table will have a new 'blueprint' and subsequent files that follow the new layout will load successfully.
-If you still need to reference the data from the 'old' table you can still do so.
-If necessary, you can create a view that merges data from both the old and the new table into one consolidated view.
-The view creation process is described in Amazon's documentation or contact Openbridge Support (support@openbridge.com) for assistance.
+The resulting new table will have a new 'blueprint', and subsequent files that follow the new layout will load successfully.
+If you still need to reference the data from the 'old' table, you can still do so.
+If necessary, you can create a view that merges data from the old and new tables into one consolidated view.
+The view creation process is described in Amazon's documentation, or contact Openbridge Support (support@openbridge.com) for assistance.

-2. You can contact Openbridge Support (support@openbridge.com) to modify the 'blueprint' for the original table to follow the revised file structure so that the new files will process successfully.
+2. You can contact Openbridge Support (support@openbridge.com) to change the 'blueprint' for the original table to follow the revised file structure so that the new files will be processed successfully.
 Data for the new fields will only be populated going forward.
-The previously loaded data will contain null values for any of the new fields.
+The previously loaded data will contain null values for any new fields.

 What if the name of one of my columns changes?

-If only the name of the column on the source file changes (e.g. click_percent becomes click_pct ) but the underlying data type and order of fields stay the same, the file should be processed successfully.
+If only the name of the column on the source file changes (e.g. click_percent becomes click_pct ) but the underlying data type and order of fields stay the same, so the file should be processed successfully.
 The field name in the resulting warehouse table will continue to reflect the original field name.
-If for some reason you need to change the name of the field in the new table, contact Openbridge Support (support@openbridge.com).
+If, for some reason, you need to change the name of the field in the new table, contact Openbridge Support (support@openbridge.com).

-What if my source files contain additional header and/or footer rows in addition to the column headers?
+What if my source files contain additional header and/or footer rows besides the column headers?

-The Openbridge pipeline is designed to automatically load delimited text files with one header row.
-If the files delivered by your source system cannot be modified to remove extraneous header (or footer) rows you will need to contact Openbridge Support (support@openbridge.com) to modify the table blueprint to ignore those rows.
+The Openbridge pipeline is designed to load delimited text files with one header row automatically.
+If the files delivered by your source system cannot be modified to remove extraneous header (or footer) rows, you will need to contact Openbridge Support (support@openbridge.com) to modify the table blueprint to ignore those rows.
 For example, let's say your source files looks like this...

 Report Name: Daily Advertising Performance Report